How to Use a Menstrual Cup

 Once your period is finished, you’ll have to sterilize your cup again.
 It’s super easy.
 All you have to do is heat up a small pot of water on the stove, wait for it to boil and drop your cup in.
 Let it boil for about 10 minutes— this will remove any bacteria, discoloration or odors.
 Once your cup is cooked (sorry, we mean sterilized), remove your cup, let it dry, and store it away from your next cycle.

 Knix challenges YOU to go your entire cycle without using a single disposable plastic product.
 How?
 Use a mixture of Leakproof Underwear, Super Leakproof Underwear, Dream Shorts and your menstrual cup, if needed!
-We’re asking you to share your journey and encourage everyone you know to make the switch.
+Let us know how it goes over on @knixwear!

 Have a teen or tween in your life who’s looking to make a switch for the better too?
 KT by Knix has you covered with Leakproof undies made for teens!